datacarpentry/python-ecology-lesson/episodes/02-starting-with-data.md

 ### So What's a DataFrame?

-A DataFrame is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, factors and more) in columns.
+A DataFrame is a 2-dimensional data structure that can store data of different types (including strings, numbers, categories and more) in columns.
 It is similar to a spreadsheet or an SQL table or the `data.frame` in
 R. A DataFrame always has an index (0-based).
 An index refers to the position of an element in the data structure.